 Unfortunately, their proactivity unleashed a tidal wave of rehashing old gossip – much more so than I remember being the case in 2007.
-To be honest, I’ve been surprised by the sheer volume of coverage, analysis, scandal-raking and intrusion that have made up the public’s commemoration.
-I thought lessons had been learned – that time would have added a layer of evenness in how her life and her impact are reviewed.
+I would have thought some lessons had been learned – that time would have added a layer of evenness.
 But while we see a learning curve in how the media handles the Duchess of Cambridge and her children, Diana still inspires a visceral level of aggression.
 No detail too small or personal to report; no theory too outlandish.

 Throughout it there’s a holdover of an idea that wouldn’t hold water today: that she asked for it.
 Diana had an abusive relationship with the press during her life and it’s apparently continued decades after her death.
-So here we are – weeks upon weeks of salacious headlines, accusations and personal vendettas splashed across newsstands (and, well, the internet) as though it’s 1996 again.
-Nearly all of it comes back to the central figure in all of this – the one person who has remained silent (and indeed, hasn’t spoken a public word about her since before her death) – Charles.
+So here we are – weeks upon weeks of headlines, accusations and old gossip as though it’s 1996 again.
+Nearly all of it comes back to the central figure in all of this – the one person who has remained silent (and hasn’t spoken a public word about her since before her death) – Charles.

-But more so than her marriage, what I find truly unjust is that at the time of her death she was divorced.
+All of that forgets that at the time of her death she was in fact divorced.
 The last year of her life was the beginning of her emancipation and when some of her most notable humanitarian work took place.
-Honoring her, in theory, would finally let her be free – following through on the very action she herself took.
+Honoring her, in theory, would finally let her be free – following through on the action she herself took.